KirbyDD/activity-tracker-starter/README.md

 # Activity Tracker Starter

+Activity Tracker is a site that keeps track of the hydration, sleep, and physical activity of a user across multiple dates.
+It deals with multiple data sets and uses OOP to run code dynamically.

-The details of this project are outline in [this project spec](http://frontend.turing.io/projects/activity-tracker.html).
+More details of this project are outlined in [this project spec](http://frontend.turing.io/projects/activity-tracker.html).

 ## Setup